WLOGSolutions/RSuite/docs/basic_workflow.md

 hello_world("John")
 ```

-Now you have to install dependecies
+Now you have to install dependencies

 ```bash
 rsuite proj depsinst